cloud-gov/cg-site/_pages/sign-up.md

 <div class="tablet:grid-col-7 usa-prose"  markdown="1">
 ## 2.<br />Go build in your sandbox

 Follow any of the tutorials to launch your own web application from your sandbox.
-You’ll need your cloud.gov account and some familiarity with Windows Powershell or Mac/Linux terminal.
+You’ll need your Cloud.gov account and some familiarity with Windows Powershell or Mac/Linux terminal.
 Learn more about [sandbox spaces]({{ site.baseurl }}/docs/pricing/free-limited-sandbox/) and [sandbox limitations]({{ site.baseurl }}/docs/pricing/free-limited-sandbox/#sandbox-limitations).

-<a href="https://account.fr.cloud.gov/signup" class="usa-button usa-button--big">Set up cloud.gov</a>
+<a href="https://account.fr.cloud.gov/signup" class="usa-button usa-button--big">Set up Cloud.gov</a>

-We also have video tutorials on <a href="https://www.youtube.com/watch?v=LKb0liZyepA&feature=emb_logo" target="_blank">an overview of the cloud.gov platform</a>, <a href="https://www.youtube.com/watch?v=ip8G_Rafb_c&feature=emb_logo" target="_blank">a walk through of the initial registration process</a>, and <a href="https://www.youtube.com/watch?v=G2J8dxSF0-I&feature=emb_logo" target="_blank">a hands-on workshop on how to start running applications</a>.
+We also have video tutorials on <a href="https://www.youtube.com/watch?v=LKb0liZyepA&feature=emb_logo" target="_blank">an overview of the Cloud.gov platform</a>, <a href="https://www.youtube.com/watch?v=ip8G_Rafb_c&feature=emb_logo" target="_blank">a walk through of the initial registration process</a>, and <a href="https://www.youtube.com/watch?v=G2J8dxSF0-I&feature=emb_logo" target="_blank">a hands-on workshop on how to start running applications</a>.

-If you've run into any issues, please [contact support at cloud.gov](mailto:support@cloud.gov).
+If you've run into any issues, please [contact support at Cloud.gov](mailto:support@cloud.gov).
 We're happy to help.
 You can also send us suggestions on [GitHub](https://github.com/18F/cg-site/issues/new) or [via email](mailto:inquiries@cloud.gov?subject=%5BSuggestion%5D%20&body=%0A%0A%0A%0ARefcode:%20quickstart).

 </div>
 <div class="tablet:grid-col-1"></div>